LamineTou/Lamine-TOURE/README.md

 # ***About***
-I am currently a Data Scientist at Oncodesign Precision Medicine in Dijon, France.
-My work consists of researching, implementing and evaluating novel machine learning or deep learning approaches to improve the identification of new therapeutic targets for patients resistance to anti-cancer treatment using <b>multi-omics data</b>.
+I am currently a <b>Data Scientist at Oncodesign Precision Medicine</b> in Dijon, France.
+My work consists of implementing and evaluating novel machine learning or deep learning approaches to improve the <b>identification of new therapeutic targets</b> for patients resistance to anti-cancer treatment using <b>multi-omics data</b>.

 Previously, I am graduated with a Master's degree Integrative Biology, major OMICS and Bioinformatics from the University of Paris-Est Créteil.
 In this course I learned about bioinformatics and its applications in the health field.
 My different trainings have allowed me to have a wide range of knowledge in the field of health and environment as well as an integrative vision of different fields for health (One Health concept).

-I am passionate about artificial intelligence, especially machine learning and it's application on cancer.
+<b>I am passionate about artificial intelligence, especially machine learning and it's application on cancer</b>.

 # ***Programming languages and tools***
 ![PYTHON](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)